Washington University School of Law,

 She handles all aspects of litigation - from discovery through trial and appeal - and works closely with her clients to achieve a successful result.
 Felicia has successfully briefed and argued motions and appeals, including in state court and at the Eighth Circuit Court of Appeals.

 Advertising, Marketing and Promotions Sub-practice

-Felicia has extensive experience in sweepstakes and contest laws - both domestically and internationally, and specifically Canadian law.
-Felicia counsels clients daily on official rules and compliance issues for sweepstakes, contests and other business promotions.
-She is a regular contributor to the firm's Sweepstakes Law Blog.
+Felicia has extensive experience in sweepstakes and contest laws - both domestically and internationally - and counsels clients on official rules and compliance issues for sweepstakes, contests and other business promotions.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).

 By clicking the ‘ACCEPT’ button, you agree that we may review any information you transmit to us.
 You recognize that our review of your information, even if you submitted it in a good faith effort to retain us, and, further, even if you consider it confidential, does not preclude us from representing another client directly adverse to you, even in a matter where that information could and will be used against you.
 Please click the ‘ACCEPT’ button if you understand and accept the foregoing statement and wish to proceed.